f5devcentral/f5-hybrid-security-architectures/README.md

   *  TF_CLOUD_WORKSPACE_*\<Workspace Name\>*: Create for each workspace in your workflow
       * EX: TF_CLOUD_WORKSPACE_BIGIP would be created with the value `bigip`
   *  GITHUB_TOKEN: Your GitHub Registry token
-  *  FDX_REGISTRY_TOKEN: The FDX GithHub Registry token, see FDX reference implementation deployment guide
+  *  FDX_REGISTRY_TOKEN: The FDX Docker Registry token, see FDX reference implementation deployment guide

 ## Workflow Runs